The Privacy, Data Protection and Cybersecurity Law Review: Brazil

 Company policies and practices

-Article 50 of the LGPD suggests that data controllers and processors should create standard data protection policies and procedures in order to mitigate liability.
+Article 50 of the LGPD suggests that data controllers and processors should create standard data protection policies and procedures to mitigate liability.
 Article 51 of the LGPD also provides that, in the future, the ANPD should establish technical standards in connection with data privacy issues.
-Nonetheless, it is considered the best practice for companies (also in order to mitigate liability) to have a broad number of policies and procedures in place for compliance purposes, as set out below:
+Nonetheless, it is considered the best practice for companies (also to mitigate liability) to have a broad number of policies and procedures in place for compliance purposes, as set out below:

 - an information security policy and an information and communications technology policy, which establish internal rules for the use of technology devices (computers, mobiles, etc.), cybersecurity standards and guidelines, among other provisions;